 When To Buy A Mattress With A Medium Firmness

-As mattresses with a medium firmness offer benefits of both soft and firm mattresses, a medium firmness works really well for combo sleepers who don’t conform to a strict sleeping position.
+- Combo sleepers.
+Many people don’t conform to a strict sleeping position.
 With a medium mattress, combination sleepers maintain pressure relief while lying on their side while maintaining spinal alignment while lying on their back or stomach.

+- Small or average-sized body types.
 If you’re petite or under around ~200 lbs, we especially think you can get away with a mattress with a medium firmness regardless of your sleeper type because it’s so balanced.

 - Couples with different sleeping styles.
 By combining features that provide both cushion and support, a mattress in the medium firmness category works to provide comfort and restfulness all the way around.

 Firm Or Soft Mattress: Verdict